lu0/xkb-xmodmap-vim-config/README.md

     ln -srf xkb/latam_custom_symbols.xkb /usr/share/X11/xkb/symbols/latam_custom
     ```

-1. Then you can run `setxkbmap latam_custom` on startup.
+1. Then you can run `setxkbmap latam_custom` to apply the new layout.

-### Set new layout as a variant of the base one
+### Set the layout as a variant for the base one
 You can go even further and convert your custom `xkb` layout into a variant of
 the layout it's based on.

-1. Open `/usr/share/X11/xkb/symbols/latam` and add the following snippet to the
+- Open `/usr/share/X11/xkb/symbols/latam` and add the following snippet to the
 bottom of the file:
     ```perl
     partial alphanumeric_keys